healthy Indian festival foodhealthy Indian festival food

 Pakoda / Pakora

-13. Samosa(mostly in all seasons, but popular in winter & Monsoon): This savory fried pastry filled with spiced potatoes and peas is a beloved street food enjoyed throughout India.
-While not exactly health food, samosas can be made healthier by baking instead of frying and using whole wheat flour for the pastry.
-The potato filling can also be packed with nutrients by adding vegetables like carrots and peas.
+13. Samosa (mostly in all seasons, but popular in winter & Monsoon): This savory fried samosa filled with spiced potatoes and peas is a popular street food enjoyed in all places in India.
+It is not exactly a health food, but samosas can be made healthier by baking instead of frying and using whole wheat flour for its cover.
+The potato filling can also be packed with nutrients by adding vegetables like carrots and peas and served with pudina and tamarind chutney.

 SAMOSA